A picture of me

 https://savannah.nongnu.org/projects/xforms

-* I've had the good luck of getting asked to do a bit of technical reviewing for an amazingly good new book about system programming under Linux and UNIX by Michael Kerrisk (who's also the maintainer of the Linux man-pages project):
+* I had the very good luck to get asked to do a bit of technical reviewing for an amazingly good book about system programming under Linux and UNIX by Michael Kerrisk (who is also the long-term maintainer of the Linux man-pages project):

 The Linux Programming Interface (TLPI)

-If you're seriously interested in programming under Linux/UNIX I'd strongly recommend that you take a good look at it - I consider it to be the best and most comprehensive book on this rather broad range of topics available and a worthy successor to Stevens' famous Advanced Programming in the UNIX Environment.
+If you are seriously interested in programming under Linux/UNIX I strongly recommend that you take a good look at this book (don't mind the price: you get more than 2.3 kg of a book with 1500+ pages which took about a decade to write).
+I consider it to be the most comprehensive and well-written book available on this topic and a worthy successor to W. Richard Stevens' famous Advanced Programming in the UNIX Environment.
+Well, if you dont believe me, there's a photo of Linus Thorvalds himself from a Wired article with the book being discernible in the stack of books on his desk;-)

 * sha_digest is a package that implements the SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512 hash digest algorithms as defined by the FIPS 180-3 standard (for both byte- and bit-oriented messages).

-* Linux device driver and library for National Instruments GPIB cards (AT-GPIB/TNT and PCII(A), but also seems to work with some other cards based on the µPD 7210 chip) for kernels 2.0, 2.2 and 2.4 and 2.6:
+* Linux device driver and library for National Instruments GPIB cards (AT-GPIB/TNT and PCII(A), but also seems to work with some other cards based on the µPD 7210 chip):

 Also includes a Perl package for talking to the GPIB devices.
 Last update: November 4, 2008